How to Create a Social Media App [Updated 2022]

 Now when you understand how to create a social media app and how to find an app developer, let’s speak about costs.
 Financial side matters, doesn’t it?

 We will calculate three options for your convenience:

 - The first one is the price for the first app version with a basic feature set.

-- The second price is for a product with additional features and services.
+- The second price is for a product with additional features and app development services.